Skip to main content

 Choosing a school

-Parents have a legal right to express a preference for any schools they would like their child to attend.
-In Somerset you can choose up to 3 preferences in ranked order.
+In Somerset, you can choose up to 3 preferences in ranked order.

 Finding out more about local schools before you apply

 The best way to find out more about schools is to visit them.
-Contact the school direct for more information.
+Contact the school directly for more information.

 You can also

 If you would like your child to be considered for your catchment school, you will need to include it as one of your preferences.
 But, this does not guarantee a place at this school.
-You can find your catchment school on our website or by phoning us on 0300 123 2224.
+You can find your catchment school on our website.

 If your catchment school is not stated as one of your preferences and becomes over-subscribed, we cannot guarantee your child a place at that school.